 A COMMUNITY RESPONSE

-In every community, these core elements exist.
 By bringing the community together on the issue of family homelessness, Family Promise addresses a major social problem in a holistic, effective way.
 Once the community becomes engaged, people understand the root causes of family homelessness and take steps to address them.

 A LONG-TERM SOLUTION

-Not only does our 86% success rate mean many more families are stably housed, it is also a tremendous cost savings to the community as diversion from far more expensive interventions.
+Not only does our 89% success rate mean many more families are stably housed, it is also a tremendous cost savings to the community as diversion from far more expensive interventions.
 Our approach of keeping families together, identifying their strengths, and partnering with the community for solutions means that families are at much lower risk of returning to homelessness.